httpie/httpcat/README.md

 [`curl`](https://curl.haxx.se/),
 or [`wget`](https://www.gnu.org/software/wget/)
-—are too high-level as they provide an abstraction layer and one has no complete control over what data that gets written to the socket.
+—are too high-level as they provide an abstraction layer and one has no complete control over the exact raw data gets written to the socket.

 Low-lever clients, such as the popular [`netcat`](https://en.wikipedia.org/wiki/Netcat), are better suited for this job.

-However, the syntax of HTTP requires headers to be separated with `\r\n`, which make is it difficult to produce on the command line.
+However, the syntax of HTTP requires headers to be separated with `\r\n` which make is it difficult to produce them on the command line.
-A typical solution involves the use of `echo`, which is inconvenient:
+A typical solution involves the use of `echo`:

 ```bash